 The average podcast has 150 listeners.
 This is what that many people look like.

-At this point theaters are barely holding you.
+At this point theaters are barely holding this many people.
 Going to have to take this outside soon.
 Don't forget to count people on upper balconies.

-Ok we now need a stadium to hold your audience.
+Ok we now need a stadium to hold an audience this big.

 Texas Motor Speedway claims to be able to hold 180,000 people, but that includes the skybox seats high above too.